1. Definitions and Interpretation

 17.3 Within 30 days following the termination of the Agreement for any reason:

-18.1 Save with the written consent of the other party and subject always to the confidentiality provisions in this agreement, each party may refer to the other party in its marketing materials and press releases, as well as on its website, but (for the avoidance of doubt) neither party may make reference to the terms of the Agreement.
+Save with the written consent of the other party and subject always to clause 11 (Confidentiality), each party may refer to the other party in its marketing materials and press releases, as well as on its website, but (for the avoidance of doubt) neither party may make reference to the terms of the Agreement.

 (a) delivered personally or sent by courier, in which case the notice shall be deemed to be received upon delivery; or